Healthy Eating Is Success

 Experts may debate the nuances of the “best” diet, but there are some fundamentals which can bring success with or without the loss of pounds.
 Eat a variety of produce, and lots of it.
 Watch the sodium.
 Minimize processed foods.
 Avoid added sugars and trans fats.
 Your diet isn’t something you are “on” or “off”.
 Your diet is the way you nourish your body every day, and success is the choices you make that support your health.

-Debra Johnson, M.D. is part of The Prairie Doc® team of physicians and currently practices family medicine in Brookings, South Dakota.
+Debra Johnston, M.D. is part of The Prairie Doc® team of physicians and currently practices family medicine in Brookings, South Dakota.
 Follow The Prairie Doc® at www.prairiedoc.org and on Facebook featuring On Call with the Prairie Doc® a medical Q&A show celebrating its twentieth season of truthful, tested, and timely medical information, broadcast on SDPB and streaming live on Facebook most Thursdays at 7 p.m. central.